 I have a Rushton Coke Santa also and am looking for the little bottle as well.
 He was a gift for my very first Christmas in 1966.
 Although I'd managed to keep his bottle for many years, it did finally become lost in a move I made some years back.
 I'm on a quest to find him a replacement.
 Any help you have would be much appreciated.

-If you click the link in the previous message, you'll find a few bottles which are for sale right now on eBay.
-Or try the restoration shops I have listed on my links page.
+►reply: If you click the link in the previous message, you'll find a few bottles which are for sale right now on eBay.

 John Smith - December 27, 2013